 Directing a conversation – the easy 2 stage process

 It’s no different if you’re taking the call.
-Although the ratio will be affected by how much they want to say of course.
-If you deal with customers face to face (as I do) you will notice the contrast in time allocated on sales calls on the phone v. face to face.
+The ratio will be affected by how much they want to say though of course.
+If you deal with customers face to face (as I do), you will notice the contrast in time allocated on sales calls on the phone v. face to face.
 So if you have less time on the phone to get the job done, you have to be more structured, focused and organised.

 Telephone skills training

-It is a fun, interactive session that has no script and so I don’t quite know how it is going to turn out!
-We send a member of the team out of the room for a few minutes while the team decide on something they want me to find out about their colleague.
-They give me a random start subject and then when the guinea-pig, sorry delegate returns to the room, I have to find out the information without them being aware of what information I’m after.
-I remember one conversation with a client company in Coventry where I had to find out what brand of shampoo the delegate favoured, starting off talking about hickory trees in America.
+It is a fun, interactive session that has no script.
+Therefore, I don’t quite know how it is going to turn out!
+We send a member of the team out of the room for a few minutes.
+The team decide something they want me to find out about their colleague.
+They give me a random start subject.
+Then when the guinea-pig, sorry delegate returns to the room, I have to find out the information without them being aware of what information I’m after.
+I remember one conversation with a client company in Coventry.
+I had to find out what brand of shampoo the delegate used But I had to start off talking about hickory trees in America.
 As I say very random!
 And we have a time limit with a timekeeper in the room of course!